nladha09/cuddly-fiesta-rhcsa/Deploy-Configure-&-Maintain-Systems.md

 > <span style="font-family:courier new">**Task 2.
 Assign the host name `system.example.com` to your machine**:</span>

 Commands:
-- `hostnamectl` - to display the current hostanem assigned to system
+- `hostnamectl` - to display the current hostanem assigned to system.
-- `hostnamectl set-hostname <insert hostname>` - to assign new hostname to machine [example: `hostnamectl set-hostname system.example.com`]
+- `hostnamectl set-hostname <insert hostname>` - to assign new hostname to machine [example: `hostnamectl set-hostname system.example.com`].
-- `logout` - to logout and log back in to see the updated hostname
+- `logout` - to logout and log back in to see the updated hostname.

 ![hostnamectl](images/hostnamectl.jpg)